Tuition & Financial Aid

 Most of our Master of Science (MS) students self-fund, although individual programs may have scholarship opportunities.
-Contact a Master's admission officer at email@example.com for details.
-Be sure to mention your intended department and program of study.
+Contact your department of interest for details.
 MS students are also strongly encouraged to seek external opportunities, such as National Science Foundation awards.

 Master of Engineering (MEng)